-Offset (4 bytes): The offset, in bytes, from the end of this structure to the start of compressed data segment.
+Repetitions (4 bytes): The offset, number of pattern repetitions in bytes, from the end of this structure to the start of compressed data segment payload.

 3 Protocol Details

 3.1 Common Details

 3.1.1 Abstract Data Model

 This section describes a conceptual model of possible data organization that an implementation maintains to participate in this protocol.
 The described organization is provided to facilitate the explanation of how the protocol behaves.
 This document does not mandate that implementations adhere to this model as long as their external behavior is consistent with what is described in this document.